davidtheclark/postcss-log-warnings/README.md

 - **throwError** (boolean, default = `false`)

   If `true`, after the plugin logs your warnings it will throw an error if it found any warnings.

+- **callback** (function, default = `warnings => console.log(warnings)`)

+  Receives a formatted string containing all warnings, as well as a PostCSS `Result` instance.
+This allows another plugin to use postcss-log-warnings as a library and display the warnings in a different way.